 - Smash to Black: The third episode in a row to cut straight to credits with an Iris Out.

-- Squee!: The normally unemotive Garnet was very excited to see Stevonnie.
+- Squee: The normally unemotive Garnet is very excited to see Stevonnie.

 - Talking to Themself: Stevonnie sometimes talks like Steven and Connie are conversing to each other.

-- This Is Wrong on So Many Levels: Pearl was as unenthusiastic about Steven and Connie fusing as Garnet was absolutely excited.
+- This Is Wrong on So Many Levels!: Pearl is as unenthusiastic about Steven and Connie fusing as Garnet is absolutely excited.